hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_exploring_an_underground_cavern_o_4f79da1b-4619-4470-93e1-c64b833094b3-0_1.content.md

 ## Our Expeditions

-Our expeditions take us to the farthest corners of the universe, where we encounter strange and fascinating phenomena.
+Our expeditions take us to the farthest corners of the universe, where we encounter strange and Fas<wbr>ci<wbr>na<wbr>ting phenomena.
 We use advanced technology to capture stunning visuals of our expeditions, like this wallpaper of our Ainautes exploring an underground cavern on a distant planet.

 ## References